Hurricanes, wildfires further hamper Census 2020 count

-“It’s the perfect storm,” said Ditas Katague, director of the California Complete Count — Census 2020 Office, an organization working to ensure a complete count of the hardest-to-count Californians.
+“It’s the perfect storm,” said Ditas Katague, director of the California Complete Count-Census 2020 Office, an organization working to ensure a complete count of the hardest-to-count Californians.
 “And if you add the shortening of the time, it adds greater potential for inaccuracy.”

-The southeastern states in the path of September’s storm systems — Louisiana, Florida, Mississippi, Alabama, Georgia and North Carolina — also happen to be among the 10 states that, as of the weekend, had counted 92 percent of households or less, according to an analysis by the data science company Civis Analytics and the nonprofit group National Conference on Citizenship (NCoC).
+The southeastern states in the path of September’s storm systems — Alabama, Florida, Georgia, Louisiana, Mississippi and North Carolina — also happen to be among the 10 states that, as of the weekend, had counted 92 percent of households or less, according to an analysis by the data science company Civis Analytics and the nonprofit group National Conference on Citizenship (NCoC).

-In California, Oregon and Washington state, where enumerators still need to complete the final 1 to 3 percentage points of households, fires have ravaged the landscape, directly affecting tens of thousands of people and engulfing most of the states with unhealthy air.
+In California, Oregon and Washington state, where enumerators still need to complete the final one to three percentage points of households, fires have ravaged the landscape, directly affecting tens of thousands of people and engulfing most of the states with unhealthy air.

 The bureau aims to enumerate at least 99 percent of households; as of the weekend, it had counted 95 percent, with less than two weeks to go before the count is set to end.
 In the states affected by storms, which also include Texas, nearly 2.9 million households remained uncounted as of the weekend.
-As of Sunday night, an estimated 6.39 million residents were estimated to be affected by Tropical Depression Sally and 24.3 million were estimated to be affected by Tropical Storm Beta, according to an emergency management map maintained by the Census Bureau.
+As of Sunday night, about 6.39 million residents were estimated to be affected by Tropical Depression Sally and 24.3 million were estimated to be affected by Tropical Storm Beta, according to an emergency management map maintained by the Census Bureau.

 Data from the decennial census is used to determine congressional apportionment, redistricting, and $1.5 trillion each year in federal funding, which includes money to plan for and respond to natural disasters.